-She is a Ph.D. candidate at the European Graduate School in Switzerland, where she obtained her Masters in Communications.
-She received the Lee Kuan Yew Gold Medal Award and the Nanyang Scholarship for her Bachelors in Fine Arts [Hons] 1st class from Nanyang Technological University (Singapore); and has been trained at the Florence Academy of Art (Sweden), The Animation Workshop (Denmark), and under puppet makers Miroslav Trejtnar and Zdar Sorm (Czech Republic).
-She has published books including 50 Drawing Exercises (co-written, published by Ministry of Education, Singapore), Tracing Etymology: Origin and Time; Monsters and Demons (published by Atropos) and It’s Fiction (co-written, published by Delere Press).
-Jimmyfish, an eco-awareness flash game built by her team, was awarded the Jury Selection in the 15th Japan Media Arts Festival, 2011.
+Chen received the Lee Kuan Yew Gold Medal Award and the Nanyang Scholarship for her Bachelors in Fine Arts (Digital Animation) with 1st class Honours from Nanyang Technological University in 2009.
+Since then, she has been trained at the Florence Academy of Art in Sweden, The Animation Workshop in Denmark, and under puppet makers Miroslav Trejtnar and Zdar Sorm from the Czech Republic.
+Her various education experiences were supported by grants from the National Arts Council, Media Development Authorities, and the Ministry of Education in Singapore.
+Her team built Jimmyfish, a commissioned eco-awareness flash game, which was awarded the Jury Selection Prize in the 15th Japan Media Arts Festival, 2012.

 Currently, Chen is a full-time lecturer of art practice (educator track) in the Arts & Humanities Division of Yale-NUS College, National University of Singapore.
 She previously taught at the School of Art Design and Media, Nanyang Technological University, Singapore.
 The studio courses she offers include ‘Art Studio Research, Experimentation and Critique’, ‘Applied Drawing’, ‘Drawing for Animation’, ‘Introduction to 2D Animation’, 'Drawing Methods’, ‘Drawing Process’, 'Life Drawing', ‘Digital Narratives’, ‘Anatomical Studies and Figurative Art’, and ‘Storyboarding’.
 She is also a Capstone supervisor for final year projects.